-Blast monitoring is undertaken for all blasts at the Quarry at the nearest residential location to ensure that air blast overpressure and ground vibration remain within the compliance limits, as summarised by Table 9.
+Blast monitoring is undertaken for all blasts at the Quarry at the nearest residential location to ensure that air blast overpressure and ground vibration remain within the compliance limits, as summarised by Table 8; with the monitoring results summarised by Table 9.

-There were no blasts within the November 2023 reporting period, as summarised by Table 10.
+There were no blasts within the Reporting Period.

-Table 9 Blasting Airblast Overpressure and Ground Vibration Criteria (DA 265-10-2004 & EPL 11569).
+Table 8 Blasting Airblast Overpressure and Ground Vibration Criteria (DA 265-10-2004 & EPL 11569).

-Location Airblast Overpressure (dB(L)) Ground Vibration (mm/s) Allowable Exceedance Private Residence B 120 10 0% EPL Monitoring Point ID 11 115 5 5% over 12-month reporting period.
+Location Airblast Overpressure (dB(L)) Ground Vibration (mm/s) Allowable Exceedance Private Residence B 120 10 0% Filvate residence B 115 5 5% over 12-month reporting period.

-Table 10 Blasting Monitoring Results
+Table 9 Blasting Monitoring Results.